Wednesday, November 26, 2025

 • Angst ("anxiety and insecurity" as in the collocation teenage angst)

-And one that I frequently use is flak.
+One that I frequently use is flak.
 I know.
-It looks like a typo or a misprint, but it is an actual word.
-In fact it is quite popular even if it has a rather dark origin.
+It looks like a typo or a misprint, but it is an actual word and it is quite popular in the media even if it has a rather sinister origin.

 Is that it?
 Of course not.

-In scholarly contexts you may come across words such as Weltanschauung ("worldview") or Ursprache ("ancestral language") and, in certain areas of the Unites States, you may use quite a few loanwords from Yiddish, which ultimately also come from German.
+In scholarly contexts you may come across a panoply of German words.
+Off the top of my head I can think of Weltanschauung ("worldview") and Ursprache ("ancestral language").
+However, you don't need to be an intellectual to make use German vocabulary.
+In certain areas of the Unites States loanwords from Yiddish are quite common.
 Terms like schmuck ("unpleasant idiot") or shtick ("comic performance") don't feel foreign anymore while others (schlep, schmoe) will be easily understood in New York, but might raise eyebrows in Ireland or New Zealand.
+I know what you're thinking.
+Yiddish is not German.
+And you are right.
+It is not even a dialect of modern standard German.
+That said, it shares a lot of its vocabulary with German and has .

 The great thing about the German influence in the English language is its pervasiveness.
 In the U.S. the German word for "health", Gesundheit, is sometimes said when someone sneezes.
 Wanderlust (not frequent in present day German) designates the "desire to travel".
 The English word foosball (futbolín in Spanish) is actually an adaptation of Fuβball, which is what Germans call "football".
 And I don't need to explain words like kindergarten, poltergeist, kitsch or Oktoberfest, right?